 Patient and Flexible

-As I alluded to in my other blog (How to Enjoy Your Travel – The Five P’s of Travel), Murphy’s Law often comes into play.
+As we have mentiond in another post (How to Enjoy Your Travel – The Five P’s of Travel), Murphy’s Law often comes into play.
 Things go wrong no matter how excellent, or extensive your planning may have been.

 Most of us have experienced spoilers in our travels.
 Delayed flights and lost pieces of luggage are nerve-racking.
 A hotel not to the standards you expected is frustrating.
 Long queues to enter an attraction spoils the anticipation.
 A medical emergency can ruin all your plans.